 Let’s face it, for many people, the very idea of having a wart is cringe-worthy.
 While their repellant reputation probably stems from the fact that they’re contagious, warts aren’t nearly as loathsome as they’re made out to be — these small skin growths are benign and highly treatable.
-At Coastal Medical & Cosmetic Dermatology in San Diego, La Jolla, and Chula Vista, California, board-certified dermatologist Dr. Darrell Gonzales can diagnose warts and provide effective treatments to keep them contained.
+At Coastal Medical & Cosmetic Dermatology in La Jolla, and Chula Vista, California, board-certified dermatologist Dr. Darrell Gonzales can diagnose warts and provide effective treatments to keep them contained.
 To learn more, call the office or book your appointment online today.

 Warts are an infectious skin growth caused the human papillomavirus virus (HPV).